NCAR/dls-repository-stack/README.md

 - Digital Collection System (DCS) web application - An XML collections management system

-- Digital Discotry System (DDS) web application - A Search API server for XML content built on Lucene
+- Digital Digital System (DDS) web application - A Search API server for XML content built on Lucene

 - Repository Harvest Manager - An XML repository manager and harvester that fetches XML collections from OAI and other repositories and maintains normalized XML in a MySQL database.